 Gold code generator

 Gold Code sequences are a large family of easily parameterized PN sequences with good periodic cross-correlation and off-peak auto-correlation properties.
-A Gold Code sequence is derived from the binary addition (XOR) of two Maximum Length Sequences (m-sequences, or MLS) as illustrated in Figure 4.
-The m-sequences are generated from two Fibonacci Linear Feedback Shift Registers (LFSR), each with an even number of relatively prime taps.
+A Gold Code sequence is derived from the binary addition (XOR) of two Maximum Length Sequences (m-sequences, or MLS) as illustrated in Figure 5.
+The m-sequences are generated using Fibonacci Linear Feedback Shift Registers (LFSR).
+Each LFSR is constructed from primitive (or prime) polynomials over Galois Field 2 (GF[2]).
+The resulting sequences thus constitute segments of a set of Gold sequences.
+The specific m-sequences listed below are the preferred pair as described in the 3rd Generation Partnership Project (3GPP) Technical Specification 25.213.
 The Gold Sequence can be parameterized by setting the Initialization Vector of LFSR2 to different values (LFSR1 is always initialized to 0x1).

 m = 25 (Length of LSFR)